ekurutepe/MPNotificationView/README.md

 MPNotificationView
 ==================

-An in-app notification view that mimics the iOS 6 notification views which appear above the status bar
+An in-app notification view that mimics the iOS 6 notification views which appear above the status bar.
+Compatible with iOS 4.3 and above.

 ###Features: